jyuhuan/Seeker/README.md

 ### RoadMap

-- Allow user to define their own rules of opening methods and operations through an XML/Json/YAML/etc. configuration file.
+- Allow users to define their own rules of opening methods and operations through an XML/Json/YAML/etc. configuration file.